 We have serve today’s pigs in a blanket with another one of our favorite appetizers…slow cooker buffalo chicken dip.
 One bite and you can’t stop!

-Cocktail weiners.
+- Cocktail weiners.
 These are also sometimes labeled as cocktail sausages or lil’ smokies.
-You’ll need a full 10 oz package to make Pigs in a Blanket.
+You’ll need a full 10 ounce package to make Pigs in a Blanket.
 You can also make this recipe with full sized sausages or hot dogs for a full meal.

 Tips & Tricks